Note 1: Statement of accounting policies

 Cash and cash equivalents

-Cash and cash equivalents include cash on hand and funds on deposit with banks and is measured at its face value.
+Cash and cash equivalents include cash on hand and funds on deposit with banks and are measured at their face value.

 Property, plant and equipment